 With a regular Yoga Nidra practice you will actually feel more energized and focused-

 How often should I practice Yoga Nidra?

-To receive the full benefits of the practice, You should be doing Yoga Nidra 2-3 times per week.
-There are many resources available for recorded practices to guide you and Sheila Cullen has recorded a Yoga Nidra practice CD that is available for purchase.
+To receive the full benefits of the practice, You should be doing Yoga Nidra 2-3 times per week (or more of possible.)
+There are many resources available for recorded practices to guide you and Sheila Cullen is currently working on a library of recordings for various themes and practices.

 A weekly group practice is very powerful and highly recommended.

 (Yoga Nidra is available at Spirit Loft weekly on Fridays from 6:15-7:15pm-)

 If you are interested in teaching Yoga Nidra or hosting a teacher training please click here

 (*Please note that you do not have to be a yoga teacher to participate in this training- There are many applications that can be effective in the fields of health care, social work, veterans centers, primary and secondary education, women’s shelters as well as yoga studios)